energy-coresky/energy-coresky/README.md

 ### Hello world!
 I spend 15 years developing my coresky code.
 My dream is earnest fulltime work in team of 3-5 programmers on my SKY project.
 Project SKY is unusual.
-Welcome to collaboration if you white crow also or want support the project.
+Welcome to collaboration if you want support the project.